-Freezable French Onion Dips by Brand
+Freezable French Onion Dips By Brand

 If you know ahead of time that you want to freeze extra French onion dip, you can make an informed decision about which dip to buy.
 Avoid dips that have mayonnaise or that are just milk-based.
-The dips that will freeze best will have a combination of milk proteins and fats that will lend it stability in the freezer.
+The dips that will freeze best will have a combination of milk proteins and fats that will lend them stability in the freezer.

-Look for a dip with cream cheese, oil and milk, or additional stabilizers for the best results in the freezer.
+Look for a dip with cream cheese, oil, and milk, or additional stabilizers for the best results in the freezer.
 If you are looking for a dairy-free dip, check and see if the major components of the dip typically freeze well.
 If they do then the dip will probably freeze well up to 3 months.